top of page

 Humanities Without Walls

 As a graduate laboratory participant, I took part in a 2018-2020 grant funded by the Andrew Mellon Foundation for a collaborative research project entitled "Indigenous Art and Activism in Changing Climates: The Mississippi River Valley, Colonialism, & Environmental Change".
 The project is lead by Kelly Wisecup (Project Leader & PI, Northwestern), Vicente Diaz (Co-PI, Minnesota) and Christopher Pexa (Coordinator, Minnesota).
 For a full list of the participants, from five institutions, see this link, and for more information about the project, see this article.
-In 2021 we are continuing to work on web publishing short articles and interviews on the above.
+In 2022 we published short articles and interviews emerging from this project on our website Indigenous Mississippi.

 bottom of page